Last Updated on: 13th May 2023, 10:07 am

 As a popular DIY crafting item, you can make safe toys for parrots.
 You can reuse the leftovers to make:

 - Perches a parrot can chew on and peck at.

 - More complex toys when you add bells or trinkets.

 - No-effort toys where you hand over the plain roll to a parrot.

 Is Cardboard Glue Safe for Parrots?

 Zinc and copper are present in many types of cardboard glue.
-While an overdose can harm your parrot, you won’t find enough in cardboard glue.
+While an overdose can harm the parrot, you won’t find enough in cardboard glue.

 - Cardboard rolls use starch-based glue.
 It’s non-toxic and easy to produce.

 - Cardboard glue is recyclable and eco-friendly.
 Cardboard is usually recycled.

 If you remain concerned, avoid the heavier glues used in fiberboard to seal the fluted layer with the outer layers of cardboard.
 In contrast, paperboard uses a much lighter type of glue.

 Is Paper Safe for Parrots?